jclqrs/Lam_2024_Code/Micro-C/MicroC_README.md

 # Walkthrough of Micro-C analysis
 # Set up python environment
-The `spec-file.txt` file can be used with conda to install the software required to run the loop quantification script on a Linux platform.
+The `env/py38.yml` file can be used with conda to install the software required to run the loop quantification script on a Linux platform.

 `conda create --name <env> --file <this file>`